-- Kansas has designated foreign trade zones whose aim is to provide a quota and duty-free entry point for an unlimited period under customs supervision.
+- Kansas has designated foreign trade zones, the aim of which is to provide a quota and duty-free entry point for an unlimited period under customs supervision.
 If you register a new company in the Kansas Foreign Trade Zone (FTZ), your business would be eligible for FTZ benefits.

 - To form an LLC in Kansas, you need to file your Articles of Organization with the Secretary of State’s office.
 The filing fee is $165.

-- The Kansas corporation income tax is at a flat rate of 4% of federal taxable income; an additional 3% surtax is charged on taxable income in excess of $50,000.
+- The Kansas corporate income tax is a flat rate of 4% of federal taxable income.
+An additional 3% surtax is charged on taxable income in excess of $50,000.

-- The top 3 industries with the largest number of small businesses are:
+- Three industries have the largest number of small businesses:

 - Construction (27,514)